Albion Online Return Rate Explained

 Numbers make this real.
 Imagine you are crafting a T6.1 cloth chest in Fort Sterling (cloth chest is the Fort Sterling bonus specialty).
 Here is how each layer changes your effective return rate and, more importantly, your take-home silver at current market prices.

 - Base crafter, wrong city, no focusA tourist.
-Most first-time crafters.15%
+The +18% city base on its own.15%

 Live market anchor